Babali42/DrumBeatRepo/README.md

 ## 🚀 Features

-- 🎧 **Browse Beats** – Explore a variety of built-in drum patterns.
+- 🎧 **Browse Beats** – Explore a variety of built-in drum patterns
-- ⏱️ **Play & Accelerate** – Listen and adjust the tempo in real-time.
+- ⏱️ **Play & Accelerate** – Listen and adjust the tempo in real-time
-- 🎛️ **Interactive Sequencer** – Visualize and follow patterns as they play.
+- 🎛️ **Interactive Sequencer** – Visualize and follow patterns as they play
-- 🥁 **Create Your Own Beats** – Compose sequences right in your browser.
+- 🥁 **Create Your Own Beats** – Compose sequences right in your browser
-- 🔗 **Store in URL** – Share your creations instantly via custom URLs.

 ---

 ## 📂 Project Structure